Penile Implant Surgery

 - Dr Kim will choose the correct size implant and place the implant cylinders inside your penis.
 All sizes are customised to your exact body measurements.

 - If Dr Kim is implanting a two-piece inflatable device, a pump and valve are placed inside the scrotum.
-For a three-piece device, Dr Kim will also implant a fluid reservoir under the abdominal wall through an internal incision.
+For a three-piece device, Dr Kim will also implant a fluid reservoir under the abdominal wall through an internal incision (if deemed safe and appropriate).

 - Once the device is in place, the incisions will be closed in multiple layers.